cornell-brg/pymtl-tut-hls/README.md

 to test the design with test source and test sink.
 Finally, PyMTL simulates the wrapped Verilog design using user-defined testbench file.

-Getting Started with Population Count Example
+Getting Started: Population Count Example
 --------------------------------------------------------------------------